 Research in the laboratory focuses on group phenomena.
-The goal is to understand how people’s thought processes, perceptions of others, and behaviors are affected by being member of a social group/category (e.g., African Americans, homosexuals, managers).
+The goal is to understand how people’s thought processes, perceptions of others, and behaviors are affected by being members of a social group/category (e.g., African Americans, gender/sexual minorities, managers).
 We study these issues from both basic science and applied, public intervention perspectives.

 Another line of research addresses norm transgression and uncivil behaviors.
 When interested in basic processes, we study how individuals and group members perceive (and react to) norm transgressions of others.
 From an applied perspective, we develop interventions that effectively reduce incivilities and promote pro-social, ethical behaviors.

 Department of Psychology • University of Wisconsin-Madison 1202 West Johnson St. • Madison, WI 53706-1611 • USA Telephone: (608) 262-1040 • Fax: (608) 262-4029